ZahiCohen/JB/README.md

  kubectl label pods --all app=nginx --overwrite

- kubectl label deployment --all app=nginx --overwrite
+ ### for deployment the command is " kubectl label deployment --all app=nginx --overwrite "

 kubectl get pods --show-labels